Monday, 04 September 2017 GMT

 We as horsebox insurance specialists understand that all riders have different levels of experience.
 To help you find the right location we’ve picked out some top horse riding places for you to discover.

 This place has it all from miles of scenic landscape to challenging trails.
-With a size of over 360 square miles Dartmoor National Park is huge with plenty of potential to explore.
+With a size of over 360 square miles, Dartmoor National Park is huge with plenty of potential to explore.
 There’s a range of routes from the High Moor for experienced riders to woodland trails and bridleways if you’re looking for a gentle trot.
 You’ll be able to access byways linking to towns and villages.
 There’s also pubs along the route with water and tie rail facilities if you fancy stopping for some lunch or a drink.

-Based in the stunning highlands of Scotland, Rothiemurchus has a fantastic family run pony trekking and hacking centre.
+Based on the stunning highlands of Scotland, Rothiemurchus has a fantastic family run pony trekking and hacking centre.
 There’s a mixture of beginner, intermediate and experienced level hacks.
 With a superb variety of moorland, hills and pine forest riding.
 Not forgetting the wildlife you could see which could make for great photo opportunities during any breaks from riding.
 Rothiemurchus is an ideal place to come on a horse riding holiday.

 If you’re looking for accommodation, check out Rothiemurchus Camp and Caravan Park on our campsite finder.

 Boasting over 600 miles of bridle tracks and paths the Brecon Beacons is a horse rider’s paradise.
 You can experience the stunning scenery and wealth of wildlife whilst in the saddle.
-Ride across acres of unspoilt natural beauty from hills and moors to fields, you’ll be spoilt for choice.
+Ride across acres of unspoiled natural beauty from hills and moors to fields, you’ll be spoilt for choice.
 If you’re an experienced and confident rider on the lookout for a good hacking trip then look no further than the Brecon Beacons.
 It’s the perfect place to escape the busy city life and spend quality time with family and friends.

 If you’re looking for somewhere to stay close by, check out Fron Caravan and Camping Park on our campsite finder.